connanvn9/Maketing-Project/README.md

 # Sale

-My work is demonstated in Maketing_project.ipynb
+My work is demonstrated in Maketing_project.ipynb